My Provider told me I need to have a LEEP.

 When will I get my results ?

 The sample from your cervix will be sent to the pathologist and Dr. O’Sullivan will call you in about 1 week with your results.
-Often she will recommend a repeat Pap in 6 months to make sure the dysplasia has resolved.
+Often she will recommend a repeat Pap in 6-12 months to ensure the abnormal cells have resolved.